RHInception/re-docs/components/recore.rst

 TABOOT_URL         str    PHASE_NOTIFICATION URL with ``%s`` to taboot tailer EX: http://example.com/taboot/%s/ TOPIC              str    PHASE_NOTIFICATION The topic (`routing key`) to send notification on.
 EX: ``notify.irc``.
 TARGET             list   PHASE_NOTIFICATION The targets to send the notification to.
-EX: ``["#mychannel", "auser"]``
+EX: ``["#mychannel", "auser"]`` PRE_DEPLOY_CHECK   list   None               The yes/no checks to make prior to deployment (see below for more information)
 ================== ====== ================== ===========================================

 For an example see `example-config.json <https://github.com/RHInception/re-core/blob/master/examples/settings-example.json>`_.